dn0m1n8tor/learn365/days/day1.md

 ---

 #### Learning Resource:
-  * Javascript is hard as fuck
+  * Javascript is hard as hard